How to Know If You Have Erectile Dysfunction: Symptoms, Diagnosis and Next Steps

 - It occurs more than half the time when you attempt sexual activity

-- It has been present for more than 2–4 weeks
+- It has been present consistently for more than 2–4 weeks

-- It is causing you significant distress or affecting your quality of life, relationships, or mental health
+- It is causing significant distress, anxiety, or affecting your relationships or quality of life

-- It occurred alongside other symptoms that may suggest an underlying health condition
+- It is accompanied by other symptoms that may suggest an underlying health condition (reduced libido, fatigue, unexplained weight change)

 Signs and Symptoms of Erectile Dysfunction

-- Erections that are not firm enough for penetration
+- Insufficient firmness — an erection develops but is not firm enough for penetration

-- Reduced sexual desire (libido) — often associated with hormonal causes of ED
+- Reduced sexual desire (low libido) — often associated with hormonal causes (low testosterone, thyroid disorders)

-ED can arise from physical causes (cardiovascular disease, diabetes, hypertension, hormonal imbalance, nerve damage), psychological causes (anxiety, depression, stress, relationship issues), or most commonly, a combination of both.
-Certain medications also commonly cause ED.
-For a comprehensive breakdown, see our guide to what causes erectile dysfunction.
+ED can arise from physical causes (cardiovascular disease, diabetes, high blood pressure, hormonal conditions, nerve damage), psychological causes (anxiety, depression, stress, relationship difficulties), medication side effects, or — most commonly — a combination of physical and psychological factors that interact and reinforce each other.

 How Is Erectile Dysfunction Diagnosed?